Come join us - We are walking on

 *This year you can also register and track your pledges by downloading the new CNOY app for Android/iPhone, check it out by clicking here.

-Stratford/Perth Shelterlink, with the assistance of Blue Sea Philanthropy, organized Coldest Night of the Year walks in 2015 and 2016.
-We are looking forward to a third walk in 2017 with our wonderful corporate sponsor, Mark’s.
+Stratford/Perth Shelterlink, with the assistance of Blue Sea Philanthropy, organized Coldest Night of the Year walks in 2015, 2016 and 2017.
+We are looking forward to a fourth walk in 2018.

 To read more about past events, check out these articles: